 At St. Mary’s, we teach maths using the Mastery approach, meaning that we expect children to demonstrate a deep, conceptual understanding of each topic, make links between topics, and be able to build on this over time.

 Children are constantly challenged to explain why, to prove how they know, to convince that they are correct or to find all possible outcomes.
-They have the opportunity to use a wide range of resources to support their learning such as hundred squares, number lines, numicon, cubes, place value cards and other small apparatus.
+They have the opportunity to use a wide range of resources to support their learning such as tens frames, Dienes, bead strings, Numicon, Rekenreks, place value counters and other small apparatus.
 Mathematical skills are developed across the curriculum in subjects such as Science, Forest School, Design and Technology and PE.

 White Rose Online Maths Tools